 If you have a Garmin GPS designed for hiking and other outdoor activities (including the GPSMAP, eTrex, Colorado, Dakota, Oregon, and Montana series, among a few others), you don't have to settle for the bare-bones maps that came pre-loaded on it.
 Even if your unit came with TOPO maps, you can improve the functionality of your GPS by creating and uploading custom maps of areas you explore often.

 Garmin provides instructions for doing this here, but there's a catch.
 Garmin has purposefully included limitations on the size and number of custom maps you can upload to your device to encourage you to purchase their premium maps.
 Of course, they won't tell you some clever tricks to get around them!
-While it's not possible to completely circumvent Garmin's limitations, there are a wealth of tools online, some free, and some not, that can help you make better custom maps.
-So may tools and suggestions, in fact, that it's a bit overwhelming.
+While it's not possible to completely circumvent Garmin's limitations, there are a wealth of tools online - some free, and some not - that can help you make better custom maps.
+So many tools and suggestions, in fact, that it's a bit overwhelming.

 In this Instructable, I'll lay out a simple process I've come up with for making custom maps for Garmin outdoor GPS units and share the entirely free tools I use to do it.

 Please note that many of the screenshots in this Instructable look pretty bad.
 I believe this is due to compression used by the website when loading the images.
 You can download the originals or rely on my descriptions to get a sense of image quality.

 - Garmin outdoor GPS unit that supports Custom Maps (see the list at the bottom of Garmin's instructions, linked above also)

 - PC able to run the following software (You can create these maps on a Mac as well, but some of the software I like to use is PC-only)